Yeah! (Usher song): Composition

+Critical reception

-"Yeah!" was lauded by contemporary critics for its production.
+"Yeah!" received widespread acclaim from music critics, being lauded for its production.
 Jem Aswad of Entertainment Weekly called it "irresistibly crunked-out", adding, "the ensuing track glides smoothly between club-friendly hip-hop soul and ballads."
 Laura Sinagra of Rolling Stone commented that the song "creates sensual panic by combining Usher's jumpy attacks with Jon's sublime, frayed beats."
 Jon Caramanica of Blender noted that "Yeah!" is the first song to mix "mainstream R&B and menacing Southern crunk."
 Sal Cinquemani of Slant Magazine said that the song has brought Usher to a "whole new level of crunk."
 Andy Kellman of Allmusic described the song as a "crunk-meets-R&B foundation" which features an "instantly addictive eight-note keyboard vamp".
 He added that the song is "so absorbing that Ludacris' 1500th guest verse floats by with little notice."
 Matt Cibula of PopMatters characterized the song as a "full-fledged club über-crunk salacious" but he added that it fails to be a "club banger".
 Steve Jones of USA Today referred to "Yeah!" as a "club-rattling" song from a combination of "Atlanta's vibrant music scene", Lil Jon's "insistent beats" and Ludacris' "racy rhymes".
-Robert Hilburn of Los Angeles Times described "Yeah!" as a "raucous tale of dance-floor seduction" which pop musician Michael Jackson would have produced in 2004, if he "still had the old Thriller magic".
+Robert Hilburn of Los Angeles Times described "Yeah!" as a "raucous tale of dance-floor seduction" which Michael Jackson would have produced in 2004, if he "still had the old Thriller magic".

 Usher himself also garnered praise for the song; Aswad called it the "grittiest song" Usher had sung and one that "reveals his newfound maturity".
 Caramanica said that it is "probably the scariest record – in a good way – he's ever made" and Usher "smartly shares the spotlight."
 Cibula stated that Usher's "smoove-ass" singing and Ludacris' presence contributes to the success of the single.
 "Yeah!" was nominated at the 47th Annual Grammy Awards for Record of the Year, and won the Best Rap/Sung Collaboration award.
 At the 2005 Soul Train Music Awards, "Yeah!" was nominated for best R&B/Soul or Rap Dance Cut.

 "Yeah!" continues to be praised as one of Usher's finest songs.
 In 2016, Complex ranked the song number 11 on their list of the 25 greatest Usher songs, and in 2021, American Songwriter ranked the song number one on their list of the 10 greatest Usher songs.